-You’re not going to respond perfectly each time to your children and I’m so thankful for God’s forgiveness and mercy to us.
-When those moments happen seek to properly restore the relationship with your loved ones.
-Repent of your sinful response to God and to them and seek forgiveness.
+You’re not going to respond each time correctly to your children, and I’m so thankful for God’s forgiveness and mercy to us.
+When those moments happen, seek to properly restore the relationship with your loved ones.
+Repent of your sinful response to God and them and seek forgiveness.

 Turning the tables on this one is how you respond when others sinfully respond to you.
 You have the choice to respond back lovingly and not to take a wrong suffered and play it again and again in your mind.
 You can choose to forgive.